ARTbio/GalaxyKickStart/docs/installing_tools_and_workflows.md

 [bioblend](https://bioblend.readthedocs.org/en/latest/) API.

-Importantly, in the latest GalaxyKickStart version (`v20.05`), tool installation is performed using a separate `ansible-playbook` run, typically:
+Importantly, in the latest GalaxyKickStart version (`v20.05`), tool installation is performed using a separate run of `ansible-playbook`, typically:

 ```
 # these steps have should have already been performed